-- Block used to restrict any actions from being carried out with specific domain names. - Discount used to override default prices by applying discounts. - Discount Term used to override default prices by applying discounts that are based on registration or renewal terms. - Group used to associate a number of domain names for organizational purposes. - Level used to manage the registration of third-level or lower level domain names (for example, rocket.space.nz). - Premium used to override default prices by applying a price increase for each term selected. - Premium Single Charge used to apply a one-time markup charge for a domain registration in addition to the default price regardless of how many terms are selected.
+- Block used to restrict any actions from being carried out with specific domain names. - BOGO Discount used to apply a promotion that allows a second domain to be purchased at a reduced price when a first domain is purchased at its full price. - Discount used to override default prices by applying discounts. - Discount Term used to override default prices by applying discounts that are based on registration or renewal terms. - Group used to associate a number of domain names for organizational purposes. - Level used to manage the registration of third-level or lower level domain names (for example, rock-et.space.nz). - Premium used to override default prices by applying a price increase for each term selected. - Premium Single Charge used to apply a one-time markup charge for a domain registration in addition to the default price regardless of how many terms are selected.